 Community Owned Renewable Energy

-The group have explored opportunities to develop a hydro-electric scheme in the area.
+We’ve explored opportunities to develop a hydro-electric scheme in the area.
 We’ve also looked into other possibilities for community owned “renewables”.
-At present however, a community owned generation project does not represent a good investment to the community.
-This is largely due to the Government ending payments to communities for locally generated energy in April 2019.
+The UK Government ended payments to communities for locally generated energy in April 2019.
 This means we have to explore other ways of generating income from the energy such as powering tourist facilities and electric vehicle charging.
 A refurbished and extended Community Hall could be powered by renewable energy.
-We’ll be keeping a close eye on what might be on offer in the future.
+We’ll be keeping a close eye on what might be on offer from the Government.